Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 The academic responsibilities inherent in assessment administration should be approached by all parties in an honest, moral and ethical way.
 The following table sets out specific responsibilities of schools, EA coordinators, teachers and students.

-Table: Academic integrity responsibilities
+Academic integrity responsibilities

 Schools

-• communicate directions and procedures for external assessment to their school community, including teachers, students and parents/carers
+• Communicate directions and procedures for external assessment to their school community, including teachers, students and parents/carers

-• maintain the security of external assessment materials
+• Maintain the security of external assessment materials

-• provide supervision and conditions that comply with the external assessment schedule and procedures
+• Provide supervision and conditions that comply with the external assessment schedule and procedures

 EA coordinators

-• manage the supervision of external assessment
+• Manage the supervision of external assessment

 Teachers

-• comply with directions and procedures when supervising the external assessment
+• Comply with directions and procedures when supervising the external assessment

 Students

-• understand the importance of academic integrity when completing external assessment and what constitutes academic misconduct (see Section 8.1: Understanding academic integrity)
+• Understand the importance of academic integrity when completing external assessment and what constitutes academic misconduct (see Section 8.1: Understanding academic integrity)

-• understand that breaching any of the external assessment directions and procedures is a form of academic misconduct
+• Understand that breaching any of the external assessment directions and procedures is a form of academic misconduct

 10.5.2 Preparing for an external assessment session